 Tips for Acing Your Interview

 During interviews, as you can see from the questions above, your interviewer will be interested in learning about your technical skills as a beautician.
-Interviewers will also ask questions to reveal your soft skills, particularly your ability to get along co-workers (interpersonal skills) and your problem-solving skills.
-Here are some tips for doing well at your beautician interview.
+Interviewers will also ask questions to reveal your soft skills, particularly your ability to get along with co-workers (interpersonal skills) and your problem-solving skills.
+Here are some tips for doing well at your beautician interview:

 This is one interview where appearance counts.
 Interviewers may evaluate your hair, nails, makeup, and how you carry yourself during your conversation.
 Keep your grooming polished and professional, and make sure to dress appropriately as well.

 If you can, try peeking in the salon window in advance of your interview.
 This can give you a sense of what type of outfit will be appropriate.
 A salon that caters to mature women may have different attire than a spot that has college students as clientele.

 During the interview, you may be asked questions about how you deal with challenging customers, co-worker conflicts, time management issues, and so much more.
 Take a look at the skills listed above, and think of stories that show off your abilities in these areas.

 Arrive on Time

 Time management is a key skill for beauticians, who can have a fully scheduled day.
 Show up to the interview a few minutes before the scheduled start time.
 Turn your phone off (or set it to be silent) so that you do not get distracted during the interview.